J-DubApps/Blog/content/posts/2024/BrownJacket/My-Uniform-Tribute-To-Brown-Jacket.md

  <img src="https://julianwest.me/Blog/posts/2024/BrownJacket/jdub-blue-jacket.jpeg" alt="Alt text" width="275" height="135"> <br />
 4.	**Minimalism Meets Practicality**: Fewer clothing options mean *fewer* distractions, *less* clutter, and a focus on quality over quantity.
 It’s been my lifestyle to stay rooted in efficiency and intentionality, wherever I can.

 So whether you’re reclaiming mental energy or just simply craving *simplicity*, the *uniform thing* has been around forever and has some undeniable benefits.
-Ultimately the trick to pulling it off is to not draw attention to the fact you're wearing the same thing a lot (*oops*).
+Ultimately the trick to pulling it off is to not immediately draw attention to the fact you're wearing the same thing daily in the first place (*oops*).
 After all, it’s not really about the clothes—it’s about the person *wearing them*.

 <div>
 <img src="https://julianwest.me/Blog/posts/2024/BrownJacket/jdub-ocean.jpg" alt="Alt text" width="350" height="205"> <br />